 Still, the town survived.
 To the passing traveller coughing their way South through the red dust of the Illawarra highway, there was little to see of Helensburgh.
 At the junction of the highway and Parkes Street there was Mr Selby’s (the man who shot Santa Claus!) multi gas service station, a haven for broken axles, fan belts and windscreens.
 The highway was rebuilt in 1920 and this made things a little easier.
 It was renamed the Princes Highway.
 Then in 1928 tar was laid, well only one mile of it, but it was a start.
 It was called the “mad mile” and was just after Tom Ugly’s punt.
 Just down from Selby’s garage (in later years a Shell Service Station) there was a picnic ground to lure Sunday drivers from the teeth rattling corrugations of the highway.
 There was also the Teapot Inn, opposite the Dummies, at the turn off to Stanwell Park.
 The inn had a large teapot on the roof so you couldn’t miss it.
 Another spot to take a rest from the drive South was the boarding house which, after the War, became Peter and Meg Allardice’s “Wagon Wheels” restaurant and guest house.
 Situated on Lawrence Hargrave Drive, it was a popular weekend retreat.

 Little changed in the town.
-The Paragon hall was burnt down on the 29th April 1923.
+The second Paragon Hall burnt down on the 29th April 1923.
 Dr Meates surgery is built on the site.
-The Centennial Hall was burnt down the following year.
-The Paragon was originally built and owned by the local builder, George Rickets, and rented out for general use.
-It was purchased by the publican of the Centennial Hotel, dismantled and moved to Parkes Street on the site of the present supermarket, and renamed the Centennial Hall.
+The Centennial Hall burnt down the following year.
+The first Paragon was originally built and owned by the local builder, George Rickets, and rented out for general use.
+It was purchased by the publican of the Centennial Hotel, dismantled and moved to Parkes Street almost opposite the Centennial Hotel, and renamed the Centennial Hall.
 The publican of the Paragon Hotel, not to be outdone, built a new Paragon Hall on the site of the original one.
 Both hotels then used the halls as dance and entertainment venues to compete for patronage.
-The burnt-out Centennial Hall was replaced in 1924 with “The Empire” Theatre, movies and all that (later replaced by a supermarket).
+In 1924, “The Empire” Theatre was built in Parkes Street almost opposite the Post Office; movies and all that (later replaced by a supermarket).
 A new Workmen’s Club was built in 1925.
 Other than these events, the town slept on.

 For entertainment there were the dances in the Band Hall, euchre nights and picnics to Lilyvale and the Park.
 Bike racing became a popular local sport with regular races on the Parkes Street, Walker Street, Lawrence Hargrave Drive, Princes Highway circuit.
 One of the accepted pastimes for courting couples was a walk down to the railway station on a Sunday evening to watch the trains go by.